UoMResearchIT/Actions/run-clang-tidy/README.md

 ## Inputs

+* `config-file`

+    The path to the configuration file, if not using the predefined profile.
+    Relative filenames are resolved relative to `working-directory`. **Optional.**

+    Example: `../.clang-tidy`

 * `file-glob`

     What files to match for testing, as a pattern. **Optional.**

     Note that headers typically require additional configuration options to check.
+    See the documentation for details.
     Default: `*.cpp`

 * `options`